On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Data

 \section{Data}

-Two data sources are considered in this study: 1) ERA5 reanalysis data \citep{hersbachERA5GlobalReanalysis2020, carverARCOERA5AnalysisReadyCloudOptimized2023}, which serves both as initial conditions for our forecasting models and as ground truth to evaluate the forecast performance; and 2) IFS, which is taken as a benchmark dataset to compare the forecast skill of the AIWP architectures with respect to the NWP models, represented by the ECMWF Integrated Forecasting System Ensemble (ENS) \citep{molteni1996ecmwf, ifsshort}.
+Two data sources are considered in this study: 1) ERA5 reanalysis data \citep{hersbachERA5GlobalReanalysis2020, carverARCOERA5AnalysisReadyCloudOptimized2023}, which serves both as initial conditions for our forecasting models and as reference to evaluate the forecast performance; and 2) two ensemble forecasting systems used as benchmarks: the ECMWF Integrated Forecasting System Ensemble (IFS ENS) \citep{molteni1996ecmwf, ifsshort}, representing a state-of-the-art numerical weather prediction ensemble, and the AIFS ENS \citep{langAIFSCRPSEnsembleForecasting2024}, representing a natively probabilistic AI-based ensemble.
+IFS ENS forecasts were obtained from the WeatherBench 2 archive \citep{raspWeatherBench2Benchmark2024a}.
+AIFS ENS forecasts were generated by the authors using the publicly released model weights, initialized from ERA5 to ensure a consistent initialization across all AIWP models evaluated in this study.
 We use a subset of the ERA5 ARCO \citep{carverARCOERA5AnalysisReadyCloudOptimized2023} variables required for prediction and evaluation, following \citet{bulteUncertaintyQuantificationDatadriven2024}, with 6-hourly temporal resolution (see Table \ref{era5} for the complete list).
-To enable a fair comparison between the AIWP model and ENS outputs, all data used in this study are downscaled to a common 1\textdegree × 1\textdegree ~spatial resolution, using bilinear interpolation \citep{genevaNVIDIAEarth2Studio2024}.
-The evaluation is conducted on: Geopotential at 500 hPa (\textbf{z500}), Temperature at 850 hPa (\textbf{t850}), 2 m Temperature (\textbf{t2m}) and Total Precipitation (6h accumulation, \textbf{tp06}), and additionally 24h aggregations for total precipitation ($TP_{24h}$) and maximum 2 m Temperature ($T2M_{24h}$).
+To enable a fair comparison between AIWP models trained in the same dataset, all data used in this study are downscaled to a common 1\textdegree × 1\textdegree ~spatial resolution, using bilinear interpolation \citep{genevaNVIDIAEarth2Studio2024}.
+The evaluation is conducted on: Geopotential at 500 hPa ($Z500$), Temperature at 850 hPa ($T850$), 2 m Temperature ($T2M$), U and V components of wind at 10 m ($U10M$, $V10M$), Total Precipitation (6h accumulation, $TP_{6h}$), and additionally 24h aggregations for total precipitation ($TP_{24h}$) and maximum for all other evaluation variables ($T2M_{24h}$, $T850_{24h}$, $Z500_{24h}$, $U10M_{24h}$, $V10M_{24h}$).